-The painter himself as a young man plays an early baroque style recorder of simple design with flared, ornamented bell.
+The painter himself as a young man plays an early baroque style recorder of simple design with flared, ornamented bell, left hand uppermost.
 He reads from music on a table supported by a small statue and an artist's palette.
-This painting was in the vast collection of Hans A. Wetzlar in Amsterdam but following the death of his widow in 1977 it was dispersed in an evening auction organised by Sotheby's Amsterdam.
-The sale included this painting, as Young Artist Playing a Recorder as Lot 21.
+This painting was in the vast collection of Hans A. Wetzlar in Amsterdam but following the death of his widow in 1977 it was dispersed in an evening auction organised by Sotheby's Amsterdam which listed this painting, as Lot 21, Young Artist Playing a Recorder.

 Gabriel Metsu was an eclectic Dutch painter of genre scenes of everyday middle-class Dutch life, executed with consummate taste in colour and tone.
 He also painted some historical subjects, occasional portraits and still lifes.
-He was the son of the painter Jacques Metsu (c.1588-1629).
+He was born in Leiden (1629) and died in Amsterdam (1667).